Before I became a teacher, I worked in fast food. Not the most glamorous job but it paid the bills and, for the most part, I loved what I did.

 For some reason, this just makes me happy.
-I would love to do this.
+I would love to do this and bring a smile to the recipient's surprised face.
 It is kind of like the pay it forward thing but better because you truly don't know who put the money in there for your treats with the movie that night!

 I'm marking this one down as one of the first things to do and I hope you do as well.

 Sometimes it doesn't have to be a financial way of helping out.
 A piece of paper and a pen or pencil might help someone's heart in a major way.
-So if you're an artist, don't just assume no one will want what you draw.
+Just reading these options will bring a smile, so if you're an artist, don't just assume no one will want what you draw.
 If you bake, don't assume no one wants what you bake.
 Give the best of you, it means the world to someone I promise.

 3. Dinner's On Us

 Krissy at B-Inspired Momma came up with this great idea to help people who are hungry but may be afraid to ask for help.
 You simply leave food on their doorstep.
-It is fun for the people creating the basket and heartwarming for the people receiving as well.
+It is fun for the people creating the basket and will bring a smile to their face, while heartwarming for the people receiving as well.